bkramek/IPRO497-Group-I/ProjectDocuments/FacultyFeedback.md

 Remember the dry run demo/presentation is on 4/19 and the final class presentation is on 4/26.
 In addition, there is the audience choice part of the pitch competition on 4/22

 ## Week 12 - Mar 29 ##
+- Michael:  Working on #25, but transferring to a different Firebase.
+Was closed but reopened.
+Also code cleanup #40
+- Ghaleb working on #26
+- Michael: closed on #30 (swipe left and right) and UI cleanup and integration of all the pages, this week on #32 user profiles to database
+- Chris: closed #36 and working on #37
+- Emma absent

 ## Week 13 - Apr 5 ##

+- Michal obtain data from DB (crashes) #32.
+Working on #40 (high priority)
+- Benjamin completed #25 (moved over on call) working on #47
+- Ghaleb finished #26 now needs to figure out how to push to Github (so it works).
+Start #29 (need to assign)
+- Emma: finished #43.
+Working on #48 on #28 (debugging of use input)
+- Christopher (mic issues)  Designed app logos #41 and working on #44

 ## Week 14 - Apr 12 ##